zesch/ctest-builder/README.md

 ng serve
 ```

-### C-Test Webservice
+### C-Test Webservices

-The GapScheme Service can be deployed in one of two ways - manually or using eclipse.
+The GapScheme Service and Language Identification Service can be deployed in one of two ways - manually or using eclipse.
 In both cases, the webservice will be available under http://localhost:8080/de.unidue.ltl.ctestbuilder.service.GapScheme/rest/.

 #### Manual Deployment